chrisbellboy/query-loop-load-more/README.md

 ## Changelog

+### 1.0.6
+* Add - No More Posts text option and functionality
+* Fix - Minor bug when Infinite scroll reached the end of the posts

 ### 1.0.5
 * Fix - Infinite scroll would duplicate some posts due to the same AJAX call being executed twice